Annika1712/devops-final-project/TERRAFORM_README.md

 - Ingress with AWS ELB, to support access from the internet
 - Storage with AWS EBS, to support persistent volumes
 - Prometheus and Grafana, this will be installed inside the cluster in a dedicated namespace called 'monitoring'

+### Terraform destroy

+Before you destroy the cluster be mindful to run 'kubectl delete ingress --all' and 'kubectl delete pv --all' These resources are outside the cluster (so inside AWS) and are not tracked by terraform.
+If you do not delete them beforehand you might run into dependency issues and you would need to delete things manually.